divyekhanna/documentation-spia/src/1_application_process/vc_scheduling.md

 - Routine tasks
     1. Enable slots - Interview slots enabled date is not set - Check language, IE status, send Whatsapp reminder the same day
-    2. Appointment summary - See the appointment status
+    2. Appointment summary - See the appointment status.
+In case Video caller did not mark the appointment as complete, the scheduler must do it after confirming with video caller.
     3. Updating data Dump - Appsheet
     4. Reflection form - NO (Indian + Indian overseas)
     5. Making reminder calls (through appsheet) to